 Early Life

 Thomas Peterffy was born in Budapest, Hungary, on September 30, 1944, during a Russian air raid.
-His father emigrated to the United States after the failure of the Hungarian Revolution in 1956.
-Peterffy left his engineering studies in Hungary and emigrated to the United States in 1965 to join his father in New York.
-He initially worked as an architectural draftsman.
+After the failure of the Hungarian Revolution in 1956, his father emigrated to the United States.
+Peterffy followed suit in 1965, arriving in New York City with no English skills or money.
+He had a single suitcase containing a change of clothes and a surveying handbook.

 Rise to Success